GoogleCloudPlatform/developer-journey-app/infra/README.md

 ## Getting started

-These instructions assume that you have an existing operational [Cloud Run Service] and the following resources:
+These instructions assume that you have an existing operational [Cloud Run] service and the following resources:

 * [Artifact Registry] for managing container images
 * [Cloud Run] for scalable serverless apps